 During Inca times, the water represented the masculinity of the world, whilst the Pachamama symbolizes femininity, both were portrayed as the fertility by the Inca culture.
 Therefore, they considered the worshiping of the water very important since it was the source of all life.

 Tambomachay consists of a series of aqueduct canals and waterfalls, four walls that fit perfectly to a base held by three parallel terraces.
-The principal water fountain in this structure is called The Ñusta Bath since it is similar to the ones found in Ollantaytambo, there are two more waterfalls that consistently supply the same amount of water.
+The principal water fountain in this structure is called Ñusta Bath since it is similar to the ones found in Ollantaytambo, there are two more waterfalls that consistently supply the same amount of water.

 Apparently, the Incas managed to conduct water from a nearby spring or river to this location, however, it is uncertain to know the source of it, which makes it even more intriguing.
 In addition, this location also had a royal garden perfectly irrigated by complex water channels that were especially made for this function.

-Other historians have theorized that Tambomachay served as a control center for the people that came to the Imperial City from the Antisuyo, though this was never confirmed.
+Other historians have theorized that Tambomachay served as a control center for the people that came to the Cusco from the Antisuyo, though this was never confirmed.
 Its strategic location offers the characteristics of a military outpost but it is significantly more related to be a water cult center or a resting point for the Inca elite.

 Thanks to the foundations discovered after the excavations, now we can deduct that it was an enclosured location, where the Incas looked to integrate the surrounding nature with the structure of the water temple.
 The civilization was characterized for perfectly merging their sacred buildings and citadels with the natural scenery.